 We’ve also made the website text as simple as possible to understand.

 AbilityNet has advice on making your device easier to use if you have a disability.

 We know some parts of this website are not fully accessible:

-We use Browsealoud, a piece of software included for every visitor to our website that adds instant access to supportive features, including text-to-speech, translation and magnification tools.
-Find out more about how to use the included Browsealoud tools on this website.
+We use ReachDeck (formerly Browsealoud), a piece of software included for every visitor to our website that adds instant access to supportive features, including text-to-speech, translation and magnification tools.
+Find out more about how to use the included REachDeck tools on this website.

 If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille:

 We’re always looking to improve the accessibility of this website.
 If you find any problems not listed on this page or think we’re not meeting accessibility requirements, please contact the communications team at: firstname.lastname@example.org

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
 If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).

 Leicestershire Partnership NHS Trust is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.